Lavar Munroe

 Lavar Munroe (b.
 Nassau, Bahamas, 1982) is a Bahamian-American artist, working primarily in painting, cardboard sculptural installations, and mixed media drawings.
 His work is often categorized as: a hybrid medium that straddle the line between sculpture and painting.
 Munroe lives and works in the United States.

 Early life

 Lavar Munroe was born November 19, 1982, in Nassau, Bahamas where he resided in the community of Grants Town until age 21.
 In 2004, Munroe migrated to the United States for tertiary level education, where he remained until present.

 Background and career

 In 2007, Munroe received his Bachelor of Fine Arts from the Savannah College of Art and Design.
-He obtained a Master of Fine Arts degree from Washington University in St. Louis in 2013.
+He obtained a Master of Fine Arts degree from the Sam Fox School of Design & Visual Arts at Washington University in St. Louis in 2013.